masible/greaseweazle-v4-case/README.md

 This case requires the drive to be powered by the Greaseweazle, and makes no accommodation for drives that require too much power or 12V.

+### STL files

+STL files are available on Printables.com.

+You can also generate them on Unix systems if `openscad` is in your `PATH` by running `make`.

 ### Model variants

 2 different set of models exist.